OCA/project/project_timeline/README.rst

 Timeline view for projects
 ==========================

-This module extends the standard tasks actions to add the timeline view to them, and also adds the needed fields in the view for handling them.
+This module extends the standard tasks and projects actions to add the timeline view to them, and also adds the needed fields in the view for handling them.

 Usage
 =====

-* Go to *Project > Search > Tasks*.
+* Go to *Project > Search > Tasks* or *Project > Dashboard*.
 * Click on the icon with a clock.
-* You will see the tasks in the new view.
+* You will see the tasks or projects in the new view.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot